 Nanny sharing works for families with compatible schedules, children and values.
 To find the right nanny, both families will need to think about factors such as:

 - The type of nanny you want.
 The nanny needs to fit in with your family's routines and values.
 Approaches to discipline, meals, homework and play should be similar between families.

 - What the nanny's duties include.
-For example, does she do any cooking and housework?
+For example, will they do any cooking and housework?

 - When you regularly need a nanny.
 Don't forget that you will have to make alternative arrangements for holidays and illness.

-- The age of your child.
+- The age of your child/children.
 Children of a similar age are more likely to get along and become friends.

 - Where you, the other family and the nanny live.
 If the families are not close together, then there may be issues such as travel time, cost of petrol and traffic delays.

 - Responsibilities for administration and record-keeping.
 Wages, tax, superannuation, insurance and expenses all need to be correct and up-to-date.